Seattle's Child

 Additional Information: Denny Creek Campground is nearby and provides a great place to enjoy a longer stay in the area.

-Hike #3 – Tiger Mountain
+Hike #3Ā – Tiger Mountain

 Distance: 1-2 miles round-trip, less than 100 feet elevation

-Parking/Fees: You’ll need a Discover Pass to park in the main parking lot.
+Parking/Fees: Youāll need a Discover PassĀ to park in the main parking lot.

-Best For: Strollers, Babies in carriers, energetic preschoolers and older kids; Leashed dogs are welcome
+Best for: Strollers, Babies in carriers, energetic preschoolers and older kids; Leashed dogs are welcome

 Directions: Interstate 90 east to Exit #20; Turn right and right again onto the frontage road.

-Additional Information: Most of the lower trails are shared by hikers, bikers and equestrians.
+Additional information: Most of the lower trails are shared by hikers, bikers and equestrians.

-Hike #4 – Carkeek Park
+Hike #4Ā – Carkeek Park

 Carkeek Park is ideal for mini hikers who can amble along portions of the over 6 miles of kid-friendly trails while checking out the restored salmon spawning population, urban streams and beach.
 Most of the trails are ADA accessible which means they are stroller friendly.
-Carkeek Park also features a salmon-themed play area, and an easy to access beach area with a bridge over the train tracks which will delight the little ones.
+Carkeek Park also features a salmon-themed play area, and an easy-to-access beach area with a bridge over the train tracks, which will delight the little ones.

-Start at the Environmental Learning Center and head over to Piper’s Creek Trail to see the restored Piper Fruit Orchard featuring over 29 fruit varieties from Dutch Mignone Apples, Rhode Island Greening Apples to pear, cherry and chestnut trees.
+Start at the Environmental Learning Center and head to Piperās Creek Trail to see the restored Piper Fruit Orchard featuring over 29 fruit varieties from Dutch Mignone Apples, Rhode Island Greening Apples to pear, cherry and chestnut trees.
 Sitting just above Piper Creek, Piper Orchard is an ideal location for summer picnics and the annual Festival of Fruit in September is not to be missed.
 Little foragers will enjoy finding salmonberries, stinging nettle and many other types of berries within the park.
 Naturalists in the environmental learning center can help identify which berries are safe to eat and where they can be found.

 Distance: 0.6 to 6 miles round-trip, minimal elevation